Skip to main content

 Frequently Asked Questions

-How much does a New Zealand Immigration/PR Visa cost in 2026?
+How long does it take to get a New Zealand Immigration/PR Visa in 2026?

 Standard processing for a New Zealand Immigration/PR Visa takes 6-18 months from the date of complete application submission.
-This timeline varies based on: application volume at your local embassy or VFS center, completeness of your document package, whether an interview is required, and your nationality.
-Apply at least 3 - 4 months before your intended travel date to allow buffer time for any delays or requests for additional information.
+However, actual timelines vary depending on your nationality, application volume at your local embassy or VFS center, and whether additional documents or an interview are requested.
+Priority or express processing, where available, can reduce the wait to 5 - 4 days for an additional fee of approximately NZD 1986.
+Apply at least 3 - 4 months before your intended travel date to allow buffer time for any delays.

-What are the main eligibility requirements for a New Zealand Immigration/PR Visa?
+What is the cost of a New Zealand Immigration/PR Visa in 2026?

 Can I work while on a New Zealand Immigration/PR Visa visa?